The Best Infant Car Seats of 2025

 Anti-rebound bar: In the event of a crash, a car seat will move toward the point of impact.
 An anti-rebound bar reduces the movement of a car seat as it moves back into your vehicle’s back seat.
 It halts the rebound and causes the seat to come to a stop sooner than it would have without the bar.

 LATCH: LATCH stands for Lower Anchors and Tethers for CHildren.
 The LATCH system is an alternate way to secure your car seat that uses built-in anchors and tethers rather than your vehicle’s seat belt.
 The system consists of two lower anchors found in the seat crack of your car that clip or hook onto two lower attachments on your car seat and a tether anchor behind the back seat that clips onto a tether hook found on the back of your car seat.
 LATCH is not available in every seating position, so you’ll need to consult your vehicle manual.
-Both LATCH and seat belt installations are safe, but in most cases are not to be used at the same time.
-There are also LATCH weight limits that you need to be aware of before utilizing this system to install your seat.
+It's also not always the preferred installation method; every seat usually has one installation method that is recommended by the manufacturer or that will give you better results.
+Other LATCH facts to note: Both LATCH and seat belt installations are safe, but in most cases are not to be used at the same time, and tere are LATCH weight limits that you need to be aware of before utilizing this system to install your seat.

 Side impact protection: “Enhanced side impact protection features can improve child safety in crashes from more directions,” explains Colella.
 All car seats manufactured after June 30, 2025, will be required to meet side impact performance regulations, but some models already have features built in that have been crash-tested for improved outcomes.